comic-xr/CoMIC/example/check-in/README.md

-# An example of checking-in code
+# An example of README.md

 This repository contains code used for xxxx (Introduction)